MoAmrYehia/Sound-Classification/README.md

 # Sound Classification
-this is a trial for audio classification
+I created these two notebooks during [CodeVsCOVID19](https://codevscovid19.devpost.com/) as a proof of concept for our solution [DetectNow](https://www.detect-now.org/).